1000c0/1000c0/README.md

-- 👋 Hi, I’m @Siyeong Cheon
+- 👋 Welcome to my repository
 - 👀 I’m interested in Computer Science